This update represents Salina Family Healthcare Center’s understanding of the current situation related to COVID-19 vaccination.

 For All Patients:

 Masks Required for Entry – Masks are mandated for all patients and visitors entering our building.
+This is consistent with guidance from the Centers for Disease Control (CDC) and the Occupational Safety and Health Administration (OSHA).
 Please bring your own mask as we are limited in the number of masks we have available.

 Testing for COVID-19:

 We know there are many of our patients who have questions about testing for COVID-19.
 Here is where SFHC is with testing:

 SFHC has IN-HOUSE testing for COVID-19.
 Results may be known in as little as 15 minutes.
 Symptoms warranting COVID-19 testing include fever, cough, shortness of breath, muscle aches, chills, diarrhea, or loss of sense of taste or smell.
 Asymptomatic patients with exposure to others with COVID-19 may warrant testing, as well.

 If you feel like you have COVID-19 and might need testing, please call SFHC to discuss your symptoms and other factors that might warrant a test.

 Our advice to you: